osxc/starter/README.md

 At the end, you'll only need to repeat step 5.

 Now you're ready to tweak the configuration we gave you.
 Have fun !
 (You may want to read the [Ansible documentation](http://docs.ansible.com/index.html) in this case ...)

+## Learn More

+If you want to get more documentation or just want to see what osxc can do for you, here's a [repository list on ansible galaxy](https://galaxy.ansible.com/list#/users/6499) where you can find all the publicly available roles for osxc.